 But I’m targeting a very specific audience here.
 There are loads of books and blog posts written for techies to explain why they should use these practices (and others).
 There are many that explain them to tech-savvy CxOs.
 What I’m trying to do is focus on the key practices and give simple explanations about why they’re used and what they achieve for someone who doesn’t have that context.

-Having said that, if you think I’m missing a good weekly/monthly development practice, please do comment.
+Having said that, if you think I’m missing a good daily development practice, please do comment.

-Part 3 of this series looks at ad hoc and long cycle practices.
+Part 2 of this series looks at Weekly and Monthly practices.